rgraphql/nion/DESIGN.md

 The standard usage of this library:

- - Use nion tool to parse schema file, build/validate resolver tree
+ - Use magellan tool to parse schema file, build/validate resolver tree
  - Generate query model code to fit provided query structures on client
  - Generate execution model code to fit the provided resolvers to the model on server
  - Construct a session instance for each remote client